JsCommunity/human-format/README.md

 });
 //=> '1.3 k'

-// maxDecimals can be set to auto, so that there is 1 decimals between -10 an 10 excluded and none out of this interval. humanFormat(1337, {
+// maxDecimals can be set to auto, so that there is 1 decimal between -10 and 10 excluded and none out of this interval. humanFormat(1337, {
   maxDecimals: 'auto',
 });